egbuck/ormm/docs/source/markov/index.rst

 The :py:obj:`markov_analyis` method can be passed dictionaries of key word arguments to add these details to the returned analysis.

+The set :math:`T` of periods needs to be finite for simulations or transient probability analyis, but steady state probabilities assess the distribution of the states in the long term.
+Note that steady state probabilities are the eigenvectors of the transition matrix :math:`P` corresponding to the eigenvalue 1.

 .. toctree::
    :maxdepth: 2

    discrete.rst

 ..
-[Jensen-Bard] Jensen, P. A., & Bard, J. F. (2002).
-Operations Research Models and Methods.
+[1] Jensen, P. A., & Bard, J. F. (2002).
+Operations Research Models
+   and Methods.
 Wiley.